magne4000/ts-apicalypse/ts-apicalypse/README.md

 A Typescript client and request builder for [Apicalypse](https://apicalypse.io/).

+If you are searching for a lib with IGDB types baked-in, check [ts-igdb](https://github.com/magne4000/ts-apicalypse/tree/main/ts-igdb).

 ## Why?
 Long story short, [node Apicalypse client](https://www.npmjs.com/package/apicalypse) is good if you are writing Javascript only code.
 But if you need strong type checking and inference, it's not enough.